CrendKing/controller-remap/README.md

 The mapping value is an one-entry toml table.
 These are the supported mapping keys:

 * `seq`: Value is a list of strings, each being keyboard output name.
+Keys are immediately released in reverse order.
+* `sync`: Value is a list of strings, each being keyboard output name.
+Key releases are synced with the controller button release.
 * `repeat`: Value is a single string of keyboard output name.
+The key is repeatedly pressed.
 * `mouse`: Value is either `Left`, `Right` or `Middle`.
 * `command`: Value is path to an executable file to run.